Ashish03M/release-notes-tracker/README.md

 - Fetches merged PRs from a GitHub repository
 - Categorizes changes (Features, Fixes, Docs, Refactors, etc.)
 - Generates Markdown release notes in a clean format
-- Runs as a simple Python script (CLI planned)
+- Runs as a simple Python script

 ---